Plactic relations for $r$-domino tableaux: Related background

-In \cite{Garfinkle1} Garfinkle provide an algorithm for $r=0,1$ by which any signed permutation $\alpha \in B_n$ is assigned bijectively to a pair of same shape standard $r$-domino tableau $(P^r(\alpha), Q^r(\alpha))$, where $P^r(\alpha)$ is called {\it insertion} and $Q^r(\alpha)$ is called {\it recording} tableau of $\alpha$.
+Garfinkle \cite[Theorem 1.2.13]{Garfinkle1} provides an algorithm by which any signed permutation $\alpha \in B_n$ is assigned bijectively to a pair of same shape standard $r$-domino tableau $(P^r(\alpha), Q^r(\alpha))$ for $r=0,1$, where $P^r(\alpha)$ is called the {\it insertion} and $Q^r(\alpha)$ is called the {\it recording} tableau of $\alpha$.
 Her algorithm is extended by van Leeuwen \cite{Leeuwen} for larger cores.

 In the following we will explain how to insert an integer into a $r$-domino tableau according to Garfinkle's algorithm.
-Let $T$ be a $r$-domino tableau which does not have any domino labeled with $a$.
+Let $T$ be a $r$-domino tableau such that $|a| \not \in \lb(T)$.
 We denote by